bernie-skipole/indipyclient/docs/source/usage/example.rst

                 client.send_getProperties()
                 await asyncio.sleep(2)
                 continue
-            # a normal input statement would block, so use this to get console input
+            # a normal input statement would block, so read console input in a thread
             print("Input On, or Off, or q to quit:") value = await asyncio.to_thread(sys.stdin.readline)
             value = value.strip()